Asian Chicken Sheet Pan Dinner

 - 1 teaspoon oil

-- 4 baby bok chop bunches, pulled apart into single sections
+- 4 baby bok choy bunches, pulled apart into single sections

-- In a small bowl, mix the soy sauce, honey, rice vinegar, sesame oil, sriracha, and garlic.
+- In a small bowl, mix the soy sauce, honey, rice vinegar, sesame oil, sriracha, and garlic.¼ cup soy sauce, ¼ cup honey, 2 tablespoons rice vinegar, 1 teaspoon sesame oil, 1 teaspoon sriracha, 2 cloves garlic

-- Place the chicken breasts in a resealable plastic bag and pour 1/4 cup of the sauce over the chicken.
-Let the chicken marinate while you cut up the veggies or up to 24 hours.
+- Place the chicken breasts in a bowl or plastic bag and pour ¼ cup of the sauce over the chicken.
+Let the chicken marinate while you cut up the veggies or for up to 24 hours.2 chicken breasts

-- Pour the rest of the sauce into a small saucepan, add the 1/2 cup of water, and bring it to a boil.
+- Pour the rest of the sauce into a small saucepan, add ½ cup of water, and bring it to a boil.
 Combine the cornstarch with a small amount of cold water and pour this into the sauce.
-Let the sauce thicken then remove it from the heat.
+Let the sauce thicken then remove it from the heat.1 teaspoon cornstarch

 - Preheat your oven to 400 degrees.
 Line a baking sheet with parchment paper.
 Place the chicken breasts in the middle of the baking sheet and pour the marinade from the bag over the chicken.
 Arrange the bell peppers, broccoli, onion, and snap peas around the chicken and drizzle with the oil.
-Bake in the oven for 20 minutes.
+Bake in the oven for 20 minutes.2 bell peppers, 1 head of broccoli, 1 medium onion, A few handfuls of snap peas, 1 teaspoon oil